Dimtips/WebSocketServer/README.md

 # WebSocketServer

-This project is a WebSocket server in dotnet core, so can be compiled in all supported platform.
+This project is a WebSocket server in dotnet core, so can be compiled in all supported platforms.
 I've implemented the standard [rfc6455](https://tools.ietf.org/html/rfc6455).

 ## Supported Feature (OpCodes)